anaelChardan/Mines-A2-PVSDocker/README.md

 docker run -v `pwd`:/home/work -it pvs-container bin/bash
 ```

-It his also on Dockerhub so you can simply do :
+It is also on Dockerhub so you can simply do :

 ```
 docker run -v `pwd`:/home/work -it prygan/pvs-docker bin/bash